You are here:

 Mutations.
 Changes in genes that can occur randomly or as a result of some factor in the environment.

-Osteogenesis imperfecta.
+Osteogenesis imperfecta (OI).
 A condition that results from mutation in two genes that make type I collagen, a protein important to bones and teeth.
 These mutations cause the body to either make too little collagen or poor-quality collagen.
 The result includes bones that fracture easily, low muscle mass, and joints and ligaments that move beyond their intended range of motion.

 Pfeiffer syndrome.
 Also called type V acrocephalosyndactyly, Pfeiffer syndrome is one of a group of genetic disorders characterized by malformations of the skull, face, hands, and feet.
 Like the more common Apert syndrome, Pfeiffer syndrome is caused by a mutation in the FGFR2 (fibroblast growth factor receptor 2) gene.